-Checkpoints is your go-to resource for safety.
-Your council may have
+Activity Checkpoints is your go-to resource for safety.
+Be

 sure to follow all the basic safety guidelines, like the buddy system

-Note that extended travel (more than two* nights) is not covered
+Note that extended travel (more than three nights) is not covered

 It’s easy to tie eye-opening travel opportunities into the

 leadership training and skill building your girls are doing in Girl